dalabarge/eventsourcing/readme.md

 npm run dev
 ```

 Then edit your `.env` to meet your preferences and environment setup.
-The relevant code is most in the `/app` directory under the `App\Contracts`, `App\Carrier`, and `App\Truck` namespaces.
+The relevant code is most in the `/app` directory under the `App\Store\Contracts`, `App\Carrier`, and `App\Truck` namespaces.
 When you are ready to setup the database just run `php artisan migrate` to create the tables.

 ## Events Table (Store)